Teesside: Metal works

-By 1929 the great depression began to effect Britain and the famous name of Bolckow-Vaughan merged with neighbour Dorman-Long & Co. who then became Britain's biggest iron and steel maker and employed 33,000 people.
-In 1954 the post-war boom saw Dorman-Long build a state of the art steelworks at Lackenby and then new blast furnaces at Clay Lane.
-1967 saw Dorman-Long become part of the nationalized British Steel Corporation as production boomed in Britain and in 1979 the largest blast furnace in Europe was erected at BSC's new Redcar plant.
-This plant which was subsequently acquired and operated by Corus, Tata Steel and then Sahaviriya Steel Industries (SSI) who are still the plant operating today.
+By 1929 the great depression began to affect Britain.
+Bolckow-Vaughan merged with neighbour Dorman-Long & Co., who then became Britain's biggest iron and steel maker and employed 33,000 people.
+In 1954, the post-war boom saw Dorman-Long build a state of the art steelworks at Lackenby and then new blast furnaces at Clay Lane.
+In 1967, Dorman-Long became part of the nationalized British Steel Corporation as production boomed in Britain.
+In 1979, the largest blast furnace in Europe was erected at BSC's new Redcar plant.
+This plant was acquired and operated by Corus, Tata Steel and then Sahaviriya Steel Industries (SSI), who are still the plant operating today.

 British Steel Industrial Archive

 The British Steel Collection, now housed at Teesside University, contains the records of over forty iron and steel companies based in the Teesside area of the North East of England and covers the period c.
 1840–1970.
-The history of Teesside and its rapid growth during the 19th century is directly linked to the expansion of the railways from Darlington and Stockton towards the mouth of the Tees estuary and the subsequent discovery of ironstone in the Cleveland Hills which attracted iron companies to the area.
+The history of Teesside and its rapid growth during the 19th century is directly linked to the expansion of the railways from Darlington and Stockton towards the mouth of the Tees estuary, and the discovery of ironstone in the Cleveland Hills which attracted iron companies to the area.

 The British Steel Collection archives the company records of iron and steel companies such as Bolckow & Vaughan, Bell Brothers, Cochrane & Co.
 Ltd., Dorman, Long & Co.
 Ltd., South Durham Steel & Iron Co.
 Ltd., Cargo Fleet Iron Company and Skinningrove Iron Co.
 Ltd. With records of associated institutions such as the Middlesbrough Exchange Co.
 Ltd. and the Cleveland Mineowners' Association also being preserved.